-- Transmit EIRP between 32 57 dBm with the normal range usually between 44 49 dBm.
-The absolute accuracy of the signal strength reading is plus or minus 2 dB. - Frequency Offset ±5 50 Hz increments (± 250 Hz) - Modulation index the nominal operating character for modulation index is N and is expressed by one of the three characters: - •N (Normal, 60°) - •L (Low, <50°) - •H (High, >70°) - Data Quality The nominal operating character for data quality is N and is expressed as - •N (Normal, error rate better than 1 X 10-6) - •F (Fair, error rate between 1 X 10-4 and 1 X 10-6) - •P (Poor, error rate worse than 1 X 10-4)
+•Transmit EIRP - between 32 - 57 dBm with the normal range usually between 44 - 49 dBm.
+The absolute accuracy of the signal strength reading is plus or minus 2 dB.

+• Frequency Offset - +5 50 Hz increments (+ 250 Hz)

+•Modulation index - the nominal operating character for modulation index is N and is expressed by one of the three characters:

+•N (Normal, 60°) •L (Low, <50°) •H (High, >70°)

+•Data Quality - The nominal operating character for data quality is N and is expressed as

+- •N (Normal, error rate better than 1 X 10-6) - •F (Fair, error rate between 1 X 10^{-4} and 1 X 10^{-6}) - •P (Poor, error rate worse than 1 X 10-4)

-To eliminate any potential errors introduced by differences in the calibration of the DAMS quality measurement equipment on different GOES DCS channels, only transmitters operating on the same GOES channel were compared for this evaluation.
+To eliminate any potential errors introduced by differences in the calibration of the DAMS quality measurement equipment on different GOES DCS channels, only transmitters operating on the same GOES channel were compared for the 100 baud portion of this evaluation.
 Any remaining differences in signal quality should therefore be due to the individual transmitter performance (including cable and antenna), with perhaps some influence introduced by the geographical location of the buoy, local environmental conditions, or atmospheric conditions.
+For the 300 baud tests, comparisons between baud rates could not be made on the same GOES channel, since the 100 baud and 300 baud channels are different.
 In addition to the signal quality measurements listed above, messages containing parity errors are flagged by the DCS system.
 Parity errors were counted and included in the data quality comparisons.